 - the details of the Fellow’s work with each student are confidential and will not be shared with staff at the HEI without the express permission of the student; however, at the year end, a statistical overview of the students seen by the Fellow, along with anonymous case studies, will be provided to the host department;

-- the Fellow will determine his/her own working practices (eg structure of timetable, method of taking appointments etc) although s/he shall always have due regard to the RLF’s best practice guidelines and to the terms of the RLF letter of appointment;
+- the Fellow will determine their own working practices (eg structure of timetable, method of taking appointments etc) although they shall always have due regard to the RLF’s best practice guidelines and to the terms of the RLF letter of appointment;

 - while on site, the Fellow should show due regard for the HEI’s equal opportunities/ diversity policies, its safeguarding procedures and its health & safety regulations;

 - the main focus of the Fellow’s work will be on the development of student writing skills/ academic literacy (rather than on creative self-expression as with the conventional writer’s residency);

 - the Fellowship service may be promoted to students at all levels of ability (above ‘remedial’) and across the disciplines;

 - the Fellow is not required to undertake tasks beyond the remit of the Fellowship, for example, dyslexia support, and basic skills or EFL/ESL tuition – nor, at any time, to perform duties normally carried out by staff, such as, course design or delivery, marking, invigilating;

 - the Fellow is free to negotiate paid work from the HEI (or any other party) outside the days allocated to Fellowship work;